910: The Final Sacrifice

 See previous note.

-Come and sit by my side if you love me, how I hasten to bid thee adieu.
+Come and sit by my side if you love me, so I hasten to bid me adieu.
 Ooooh!

 This is from the traditional folk song “Red River Valley.”
 Red River Valley is a vast area of land that covers southern Manitoba, Minnesota, and North Dakota.
 The lyric goes, “So come sit by my side if you love me/Do not hasten to bid me adieu/Just remember the Red River Valley/And the one that has loved you so true.”